 It allows you to compare quotes from seven different lenders: Avant, Best Egg, Freedomplus, Lending Club, Payoff, Prosper and Upstart.

 Through Credible, you can borrow $1,000 to $50,000 with a loan term of two to five years, at interest rates ranging from 4.99% to 35.99%.
 The interest rates you’re offered will depend on your individual credit profile.

 Credible is best for borrowers who have good credit scores and just want to consolidate their debt.
 It requires you to have a credit score of at least 680.

-Compared to Credible, Even Financial allows you to borrow more money and borrow it for a longer period of time — if that’s what you want to do.
+Compared to Credible, Fiona allows you to borrow more money and borrow it for a longer period of time — if that’s what you want to do.

 You can borrow up to $100,000 and spend up to seven years paying it back.
 That’s more money and time than you can get from any of these other three lending marketplaces.